BOTANICAL ART & ARTISTS

 • Group exhibits require one artwork from each artist

-This is the formal communication from the Picture Committee which includes details about
+BELOW is the formal communication from the RHS Picture Panel which includes details about

 • how to get approved to exhibit.